 The Hai Van pass – which you cross en route to Hue – is the highlight of the road trip and has some stunning vistas.
 Overall, it is a beautiful drive, and I was constantly surprised by the quality of the highways.

 Our guide suggested a break at the Elephant stream.
 While a nice stop for the locals to cool in the water and spend the day picnicking, I wished we hadn’t taken this detour – it meant getting into Hue much later than what I had planned for.
 My daughter thought the opposite though.
 She loved getting into the cool water and it took quite an effort to get back on the road.
 We finally reached Hue, had a quick lunch and went to visit the main attraction of the city.

 Huế is a city in central Vietnam that was the seat of Nguyen Dynasty emperors and the national capital from 1802 to 1945.

 A major attraction is its vast, 19th-century Citadel, surrounded by a moat and thick stone walls.
 The Citadel is a large open complex, with beautiful buildings and trees-laden pathways.
 It was too large for us to explore in half a day, that too with the June sun beating down.

-We also visited the Pagoda of the Celestial Lady, around 3 km from the Citadel and on the northern bank of the Perfume River.
+We also visited the Thein Mu Pagoda, also known as Pagoda of the Celestial Lady, on the northern bank of the Perfume River.
+This is about 3 km from the Citadel.
 Its iconic seven-story pagoda is regarded as the unofficial symbol of the city.

 While the cultural cities of Hue and Hoi An are a must-visit, do travel beyond them, and enjoy some of central Vietnam’s laid-back scenery.
 You can explore this by bicycle, motorbike or boat trips.